HOSTED-POWER/docs-turbostack-app/readme.md

 ## Account Setup

 ### Create a Customer Profile
 First things first.
-You need to set up a new account in our Customer Center, which will give you access to your profile & environments.
+You need to set up a new account in our **Customer Center**, which will give you access to your profile & environments.
 You can [sign-up here](https://portal.hosted-power.com/signup/).
 Please fill in the required information and submit.

 ## Login into the Hosted Power Customer Center